Lifelong Learning Literature and Writing Courses

 Literary Café, LLI-707 – Hours: 12

 In a relaxed cafe setting, where lively discussion will predominate over a lecture format, participants will explore different literary genres: autobiography, a short story, poetry, and a novel.
 Anyone who enjoys reading will enjoy this course.
 We will begin with an overview of the literary genres of autobiography, which is often fictionalized and plays at the border of fact and fiction; the short story form, poetry, and the novel.
-Literature selections vary each semester.
+Literary Café reading selections will vary each semester.
 Tuition waiver applies; seniors pay fee only.